 |Sofia Airport||Skopje||244 km||150€||170€||190€|

 Distance: 244 km | Driving time: 3 h 30 min |

 How to Book a Taxi Sofia-Skopje

 BookingWe will send you an estimate and confirm details

 Done!Our driver will meet you at the airport or at your hotel

 Book a Sofia-Skopje Transfer by filling the form below

 Submit your review

-The museums comprise the Museum of Macedonia, where you can learn a lot about the country’s history.
-The city museum is housed inside the former train station, which was partly destroyed by the massive earthquake of 1963.
+The Museum of Macedonia is one of the best in the city.
+Here you can learn a lot about the country’s history.
+The City Museum is housed inside the former train station, which was partly destroyed by the massive 1963 quake.

 When you want to get out into a nature a little, Mount Vodno is a protected nature reserve that’s reachable by cable car.
 You can also approach the summit on foot.
 Nearby is another area of interest – Matka Canyon.
 There are also several parks in the city – including City Park, which was founded by the Ottoman Turks.